 Menorrhagia is most common in young women who have just started menstruating or older women who are nearing menopause.

 In the United States, 7.6% of women have iron-deficiency anemia.
 It is particularly prevalent in women of reproductive age or surrounding pregnancy.
-If you are struggling with abnormally heavy periods and fatigue, it’s important to understand the symptoms and treatment options available to you.
+If you are struggling with abnormally heavy periods, iron deficiency, and fatigue, it’s important to understand the symptoms and treatment options available to you.

 A few symptoms that might indicate you have heavier-than-normal periods that may lead to anemia include: